Tisch Library Style Guide

 • Lowercase formal titles when used alone or in constructions that set them off from a name by commas.

-• Tony Monaco, president of Tufts University, has created new programs.
+• Sunil Kumar, president of Tufts University, has created new programs.

 • Use lowercase at all times for terms that are job descriptions rather than formal titles.